theguywithahat0/gcp-mongodb-streaming/README.md

 ### Testing and Error Handling

-The project includes comprehensive test coverage for all components, with particular focus on the MongoDB connection manager:
+The project includes comprehensive test coverage for all components:

-#### Connection Manager Tests
+### Unit Tests
 - Connection initialization and cleanup
 - Change stream processing
 - Error handling and retry logic